cdjq/DFRobot_GR10_30/README.md

   /**
    * @fn setForwardRange
-   * @brief Set distance of moving forward that can be recognized
+   * @brief Set how far your hand should move forward so the sensor can recognize it
    * @param range
    * @n     Distance range 1-15
    * @return NONE